 Qualifications: Mr. McQuay provides, among other qualifications, his extensive business and financial experience and his public company board experience, which includes extensive experience on compensation and audit committees.
-In addition, having served on the Board since 2011, Mr. McQuay has a deep knowledge of Superior's business, which he can utilize as our interim Executive Chairman of the Board.
+In addition, having served on the Board since 2011 and as Interim Executive Chairman of the Board from December 2018 to January 2019, Mr. McQuay has a deep knowledge of Superior's business, which he can utilize as our Chairman of the Board.
 Further, Mr. McQuay provides a deep knowledge of the capital markets and significant investment banking experience, having been involved in mergers and acquisitions representing in aggregate more than \$4 billion.
 Mr. McQuay also brings to the Board valuable insight into corporate strategy and risk management that he has gained from his 37 years of experience in the investment banking and financial services industries.
 Of particular relevance to his service on our Board, while Mr. McQuay served on Keystone's board, the company made eight strategic acquisitions between 1996 and 2007 representing more than \$400 million in aggregate value.
 Mr. McQuay served on Keystone's special committee in connection with the company's sale to LKQ Corporation in 2007 for \$800 million.

 Mr. McQuay brings with him nearly 40 years of financial advisory experience to the Board.
+From December 2018 to May 2019 he served as Superior's Interim Executive Chairman of the Board.
 From November 2011 until his retirement in December 2015, he served as Managing Director, Investment Banking with Noble Financial Capital Markets, an investment banking firm.
 Previously, he served as Managing Director, Investment Banking with B. Riley & Co., an investment banking firm, from September 2008 to November 2011.
 From August 1997 to December 2007, he served as Managing Director - Investment Banking at A.G.
 Edwards & Sons, Inc. From May 1995 to August 1997, Mr. McQuay was a Partner at Crowell, Weedon & Co. and from October 1994 to August 1997, he also served as Managing Director of Corporate Finance.
 From May 1993 to October 1994, Mr. McQuay served as Vice President, Corporate Development with Kerr Group, Inc., a plastics manufacturing company.
 From May 1990 to May 1993, Mr. McQuay served as Managing Director of Merchant Banking with Union Bank.